playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 <!-- tabs:end -->

-While the `File` component is working as expected, our `FileDate` component is never listening for the changed input value and, as such, never displays the updated value to users.
+While the above `File` component updates `inputDate` correctly, our `FileDate` component is never listening for the changed input value and, as such, never recomputed the `formatDate` or `formatReadableDate` value to display to the user.

 How can we fix this?